cabimerbioinfo/deeptools_docker/README.md

-The macs2_bedtools Docker container is based on Ubuntu 22.04 and includes MACS2 and Bedtools.
+The deeptools Docker container is based on Ubuntu 20.04 and includes deeptools.
 It provides three key scripts to facilitate its usage in HPC clusters:

 **BAM Coverage**: bamCoverage.sh runs the deeptools bamCoverage command